critmcdonald/agate-examples/docs/imports.md

         }
     ]}

-But it was only the "records" nodes that I needed, so the value I needed for the key was `records`.
+I only needed the "records" nodes for my table, so the value I needed for the key was `records`.
 I'm not even sure how I would get the other information at the top.